JimboA/EcsLiteEntityCommandBuffer/README.md

         var ecb = world.GetCommandBufferFrom<UserEcbSystem>(); // getting buffer from your EcbSystem.
 You can cache it ref var laterComponent = ref ecb.Add<UserComponent>(entity, out var cmdEntity) // when buffer will be executed a UserComponent will be added to entity
         // out parameter here return a packed ecb command.
 You can store it and execute that particular command later.
 Or just ignore it with out _
+        // for performance reasons you can pass cached EcsPool<> to commands methods: ref var laterComponent = ref ecb.Add(entity, _cachedUserComponentPool, out _);
         ...
     }
 }